UdaraAlwis/AzureLearningJourney/DP-900/README.md

 - Data Extracted, Transformed and Loaded (ETL) into Data lake
 - Data loaded into a schema of tables, (two ways)
-    > Spark based data lakehouse with tabular abstraction
+    - Spark based data lakehouse with tabular abstraction
-    > Data warehouse with fully relational SQL engine
+    - Data warehouse with fully relational SQL engine
 - Data aggregated and loaded into an online analytical processing (OLAP)
-- Data in data lake, data warehouse and and analytical model can be queried
+- Data in data lake, data warehouse and analytical model can be queried

 Data lakes - large scale data analytics, file based data processing